-Reinvestment must occur in a manner that supports a strong quality of life.
+Summary: Reinvestment must occur in a manner that supports a strong quality of life.
 Promoting compact, walkable communities can further easy access to day to day services, amenities like parks, as well as jobs.
 These areas can also become high quality community centers, supplemented by placemaking efforts that activate public and private spaces.
 The region's and nation's residents are seeking walkable places at higher rates, and this trend may continue as the population ages and young families seek homes that provide some urban amenities.
 While many residents will continue to choose single family homes, an increasing number are choosing townhomes, condos, or apartments with access to services, transit, and vibrant community nodes.
-As shown in the graphic below, housing and employment densities in station areas are intrinsically related to transit ridership.
 To fully support transit and meet the growing desire for fast, frequent, reliable transit within both highly urbanized areas and more suburban parts of the region, stakeholders must implement policies to create transit-supportive densities in areas where strong transit is desired.
-The Mobility Chapter will also include this recommendation.
+The Mobility Chapter will also include the strategies of this recommendation.